Originally from Ottawa Ontario, Canada. Eitan Maoz began playing baseball at 8 years old and has not stopped playing or coaching since.

 Being an Israeli citizen, Maoz was also able to participate in the European Championship Tournament.
 He has had the opportunity to play overseas in Europe a handful of times, while representing his country.

 Cavaiani on Maoz: "I learned of ET from a player I was doing a lesson with, and I can say it is the best lesson of the thousands of lessons I've done.
 The kid had told me about his 'other hitting coach' who taught him a drill very similar to the one I was teaching him.
-I did my research about ET and found him on facebook and sent him a direct message.
+I did my research about ET and found him and met with him.
 It's one of the best things I've done as I haven't hired a better baseball coach in 10 years.
 ET's love of the game, combined with his passion for helping kids, made him a no brainer to add to my staff.
 He is relentless, a tireless worker, and just loves baseball.
 I'm lucky to have him on my staff helping the kids in our program.
-I say "OUR" program because that's what it is.
 The coaches on my staff, especially ET, have had such a huge impact on everything this program is and stands for.
-If you have a son who loves baseball and wants to get better, there is no one better than ET, and I don't say that lightly."
+If you have a son who loves baseball and wants to get better, there is no one better than ET."